aggrawal-ankur/gitbook/content/docs/low-level-architecture/functions/recursion.md

 ## Conclusion

-The only conclusion that is worth reading is that,&#x20;
+The only conclusion that is worth reading is that,

-_<mark style="color:$danger;">it's a hoax that low level systems are complex and impossible to understand without the help of some C God.
+*it's a hoax that low level systems are complex and impossible to understand without the help of some C God.
 It's a hoax that you can't draw theory, visualize theory.
 Any idea that restricts you from doing the work to build deep understanding is just a hoax.
-It takes time and it takes energy, but the output is worth every bit of effort.</mark>_
+It takes time and it takes energy, but the output is worth every bit of effort.*

 It took me a whole day to build this understanding and stack art, roughly \~7h accumulated.